Distributed Optimization on Riemannian Manifolds for multi-agent networks: A Distributed Optimization algorithm on Riemannian Manifolds

-\textbf{(vii) Parallel/Vector Transport :} A parallel transport $\T_x^{y}\,:\, \T_x\M\to\T_y\M$ translates the vector $\xi_x \in \T_x\M$ along the geodesic to $\T_x^{y} (\xi_x) \in \T_y\M$, while preserving norm and in some sense the direction.
-Generalizing the notion of parallel transport, a vector transport associated with a retraction $\R$ (or a geodesic in general) is defined as a smooth mapping ($\oplus $ denotes the Whitney sum)
+i.e., the retraction is a second order one.
+On a related notion, generalizing the notion of parallel transport, a vector transport associated with a retraction $\R$ is defined as a smooth mapping ($\oplus $ denotes the Whitney sum, we refer the reader to page 169, \cite{Absil} for exact definition)

 satisfying :

 i) If $\pi(\cdot)$ denotes the foot of a tangent vector, then $\pi(\R_x (\eta_x)) = \pi(\T_{\eta_x}(\xi_x)). $,

 ii) $\T_{\eta_x}\,:\,\T_{x}\M \to \T_{\R(\eta_x)}\M $ is a linear map,